Viktor Orbán: Migrant crisis

 Hungarian-American business magnate and political activist George Soros criticized Orbán's handling of the European migrant crisis in 2015, saying: "His plan treats the protection of national borders as the objective and the refugees as an obstacle.
 Our plan treats the protection of refugees as the objective and national borders as the obstacle."

-Orbán has been criticized for engineering the 2015 European migrant crisis for his own political gain.
+Orbán has been critical of German Chancellor Angela Merkel's decision to open Germany's borders to migrants in 2015. but he himself has been criticized for engineering the 2015 European migrant crisis for his own political gain.
 Specifically, he has been accused of mistreating migrants within Hungary and later sending many to Western Europe in an effort to stoke far-right sympathies in Western European countries.
+During the crisis, Orbán ordered fences be put up across the Hungarian borders with Serbia and Croatia and refused to comply with the European Union's mandatory asylum quota.

 In 2015, The New York Times acknowledged that Orbán's stance on migration is slowly becoming mainstream in European politics.
 Andrew Higgins interviewed Orbán's ardent critic, György Konrád, who said that Orbán was right and Merkel was wrong concerning the handling of the migrant crisis.